zylon-ai/private-gpt/docs/description.md

 We'll support using OpenAI embeddings in a future release.

 When the server is started it will print a log *Application startup complete*.
-Navigate to http://localhost:8001 to use the Gradio UI or to http://localhost:8001/docs to try the API.
+Navigate to http://localhost:8001 to use the Gradio UI or to http://localhost:8001/docs (API section) to try the API.
 You'll notice the speed and quality of response is higher, given you are using OpenAI's LLM.

 ### Use AWS's Sagemaker